Roger/tmux-hints/README.md

 Q: Why rust?

-A: Needed a excuse to do something in it.
+A: Needed a excuse to do something on it.